martianbandit/Agentic-Coding-Framework/01_AI-RUN/Template/PRD_template.md

 ## 1. Introduction and Objectives

 ### 1.1.
 Document Purpose
 *Comment: This document serves as the primary input for the AI Coding Agent, which will elaborate on technical specifications based on the user's high-level input.
-It outlines the project idea, desired features, and establishes the framework for the AI to propose detailed solutions within the "Argentic Coding System".*
+It outlines the project idea, desired features, and establishes the framework for the AI to propose detailed solutions within the "Agentic Coding System".*
 `[AI to summarize after initial user input]`

 ### 1.2.
 Project Idea & Core Problem (User Input)